agherzan/yubikey-full-disk-encryption/README.md

 ## Description

-This project enables unlocking of LUKS partitions using an [Yubikey](https://www.yubico.com).
-It uses initramfs to do this and mkinitcpio to generate it (the initramfs).
+This project enables the ability to unlock LUKS partitions using a [Yubikey](https://www.yubico.com).
+It uses mkinitcpio to generate an initramfs image.

 Be aware that this was only tested and intended for:
 * Archlinux